Website Government of Canada

 The following will be applied/assessed at a later date (essential for the job)

-AEX3: Ability to manage conflicting priorities, to multi-task and to work under time-sensitive conditions;
+AEX3: Ability to manage conflicting priorities, to multi-task and meet deadlines.

 The following may be applied/assessed at a later date (may be needed for the job)